 James Corner Field Operations is a leading-edge landscape architecture and urban design practice based in New York City.
 Serving an international clientele, the practice is renowned for strong contemporary design across a variety of high-profile project types and scales.
 Major projects include the design of the High Line, New York City; Fresh Kills Park, Staten Island; the pool deck and gardens of City Center, Las Vegas; Lake Ontario Park, Toronto; Shelby Farms Park, Memphis; The Race Street Pier, Philadelphia; Santa Monica Civic Center Parks, Santa Monica; the San Juan Knowledge Corridor, Puerto Rico; Qianhai Water City, China; and the Central Waterfront, Seattle.

-Comprising 35 professionals, many with cross-disciplinary backgrounds in landscape architecture, urban design, architecture and communication art, our mandate is to create intelligent, high-quality design solutions for cities, landscapes and public spaces.
+Comprising of over 55 professionals, many with cross-disciplinary backgrounds in landscape architecture, urban design, architecture and communication art, our mandate is to create intelligent, high-quality design solutions for cities, landscapes and public spaces.

 Our project types include: entire sectors of cities, intimate garden spaces, large public parks and urban spaces, housing and mixed use developments, the reclamation of landfills, brownfields and other post-industrial landscapes for new public uses and private development, and preservation of large-scale natural resources.